 Under the Family Link Privacy and Safety section, you have a few settings to choose from:

 Even with Family Pairing in place, parental controls can only go so far.
-It’s important to keep a close eye on what your child consumes with a monitoring app like BrightCanary to keep them as safe as possible.
+It’s important to keep a close eye on what your child messages and searches across all the apps they use with BrightCanary monitoring.

 TikTok Family Pairing takes only a few minutes to set up and allows you to regulate your child's screen time, filter inappropriate content, turn their search function on or off, and set up privacy settings to limit who can contact them or add them as a friend.
 Still, the best line of protection is to keep an open line of communication between you and your child.
 Ask them what kinds of things they see on TikTok, what their favorite types of videos are, who their favorite creators are, and ease into safety topics.
 With regular check-ins, they'll get used to keeping it all out in the open.